SvOlli/sorbus/doc/monitors.md

 WozMon
 ------

-The most basic one, implemented originally in just 256 bytes.
+The most basic one, implemented originally in just 256 bytes for the Apple 1 Computer.
 Everything is entered and displayed as hex.

 Available commands (examples):